Republican Fascist Party: Socialization

 The economic policy of the Republican Fascist Party (PFR) represented an attempt to reassert the social and revolutionary character of early Fascism within the context of the Italian Social Republic (Repubblica Sociale Italiana, RSI).
-Central to this vision was the concept of the "socialization of the economy" (socializzazione dell’economia), which sought to reconcile capital and labor through corporative participation and the collective ownership of the means of production.
+Central to this vision was the concept of the "socialization of the economy" (socializzazione dell’economia), which sought to reconcile capital and labour through corporative participation and the collective ownership of the means of production.
 The economic platform was codified in the Manifesto of Verona (November 1943) and later legislatively defined in the "Decree on the Socialization of Enterprises" of February 1944.
 These measures aimed to establish a "third way" between capitalism and Bolshevism, combining state intervention with worker participation, though they were only partially implemented and remained largely theoretical due to the constraints of war and German occupation.

 Background

 Within Fascist ideology, the phrase "socialization of the economy" referred to a theory of social transformation in which ownership of the means of production would no longer be the exclusive privilege of capitalists, but would be shared with workers employed in enterprises.
 The concept evolved from the corporatist economic system developed during the interwar years.
-It reflected the regime’s aspiration to transcend both liberal capitalism and Marxist socialism through a system of "organic democracy" (democrazia organica).
+It reflected the regime's aspiration to transcend both liberal capitalism and Marxist socialism through a system of "organic democracy" (democrazia organica).

-The ideological foundations of Fascist socialization can be traced to earlier documents such as the Carta del Carnaro of 1920, the Carta del Lavoro of 1927, and Ugo Spirito’s theory of the corporazione proprietaria (lit. 'proprietary corporation') developed in 1932, in which the corporation itself would become the owner of the enterprise, harmonizing the interests of capital and labor.
-In a speech delivered in 1928, Benito Mussolini predicted:
+The ideological foundations of Fascist socialization can be traced to earlier documents such as the Carta del Carnaro of 1920, the Carta del Lavoro of 1927, and Ugo Spirito's theory of the corporazione proprietaria (lit. 'proprietary corporation') developed in 1932, in which the corporation itself would become the owner of the enterprise, harmonizing the interests of capital and labor.

-As the past century witnessed the capitalist economy, the present century shall witness the corporative economy...
-We must place capital and labor on the same level, granting both equal rights and equal duties.

 This principle was meant to establish a "third way" between the dominant economic systems of the twentieth century—capitalism and Bolshevism—both in their economic organization and their social implications.
 Among the leading proponents of this policy was Nicola Bombacci, a former communist and early associate of Mussolini, who sought to fuse elements of socialism, anarchism, and distributism with Fascist corporatism.
-Bombacci’s influence drew from a variety of ideological sources, including the Ukrainian anarchist Nestor Makhno, Fabian socialism, and Silvio Gesell’s theories of "free economy".
+Bombacci's influence drew from a variety of ideological sources, including the Ukrainian anarchist Nestor Makhno, Fabian socialism, and Silvio Gesell's theories of "free economy".